girobusan/latid/README.md

 ![Latid](docs/pix/readme_image.png)

 Latid is a portable static site generator, aimed at content authors, therefore [very easy to use](docs/en/required_knowledge.md).
-It provides all the functionality required with (almost) no programming knowledge required to set it up and operate.
+It provides all the functionality needed with (almost) no programming knowledge required to set it up and operate.

 There is a traditional command line utility and a browser based GUI (allowing to use a block editor).
-There is also a [convinience app](https://github.com/girobusan/latid-browser) makes working with Latid sites easy.
+There is also a [convinience app](https://github.com/girobusan/latid-browser), which makes working with Latid sites even easier.

 It works well on multi-page sites (tested with >2000 pages) with primary static (even completely javascript-free) content (blogs, documentation, portfolios).
 It is actively used, tested, and pretty mature.